DIRECTOR - Miss Coco Murray

 Miss Coco's journey began when she performed, apprenticed, and taught recreational dance classes in her childhood neighbourhood with the City of Toronto, Parks and Recreation division.
 This was a social response to insert cultural dance where it was egregiously absent and bridge a disconnection she had with her multi-ethnic heritage.
 Murray discussed her entry into dance in Toronto Arts Foundation's impact story for International Dance Day 2021.
 Murray trained for a few years in COBA's professional apprenticeship training program and performed in their 19th season, Les Rhymes de la Forêt, while serving as an understudy.
 Murray studies dance forms with master teachers from West Africa, Caribbean, and USA such as M'Bemba Bangoura, Youssouf Koumbassa and Delton Frank.
 Murray performed for several years among a few Toronto-based dance companies and continues to collaborate with intergenerational artists.
 Previous affiliations include Caribbean Folk Performers, Ijo Vudu, Caribbean Dance Theatre, Alpha Rhythm Roots, Baro Dunumba, Kobena Aquaa-Harrison, Ronald Taylor Dance and Black Stars Entertainment.
 Past highlights are working with choreographers Chester Whitmore (LA) and Paulette Brockington in a swing dance performance in the 2012 International Association of Blacks in Dance conference (Toronto); and two performances in the NBA Toronto Raptors half-time show as part of Esie Mensah Creations for Giants of Africa (2015) and the NBA Celebrates Black History Month in 2017.

 Murray holds a Master of Education, Specialized Honours BA in Race, Ethnicity & Indigeneity (Summa Cum Laude) and a Certificate in Anti-Racist Research and Practice from York University.
 Her BA in Sociology was from University of Toronto.
-Murray's advocacy includes serving on the Board of Directors for Arts Etobicoke, current Vice Chair of Dance Umbrella of Ontario (DUO) board and the National Council for Canadian Dance Assembly to support provincial and national services for the professional dance sector.
+Murray's advocacy includes serving on the Board of Directors for Arts Etobicoke, Chair of Dance Umbrella of Ontario (DUO) Board of Directors and the National Council for Canadian Dance Assembly to support provincial and national services for the professional dance sector.